 A pool of challenger banks is disrupting the finance space offering some pretty innovative features to their customers.
 For example, Revolt, a financial technology company, offers easy money transfers to over 25 countries, and makes it more convenient to split and settle multiple expenses between friends and family.
 Their tech has made it easier for customers to see where they’re spending their money, enabling them to keep a better track of their budget.
 Introducing tools such as these are incredibly beneficial as it gives individuals more power to better manage their finances and makes accessing money easier.

-Accessibility for vulnerable groups
+Accessibility for vulnerable customers